simon-birkholz/shape-processing-rnns/README.md

 -
 Additional Parameters for the Weights and Biases wrapper (used during development):
 - `wb_suppress` : If true, the wand api will not be used
-- `wb_group` : The group name for the run on the wand dashboard
+- `wb_group` : The group name for the run on the wandb dashboard
--
+- `wb_run_name` : The name of the run that will be displayed on the wandb dashboard
+- `wb_sweep_id` : Used to run a hyperparameter search using the Sweep api of wandb

+To use reload already existing weights the `ModelFileContext` class is used.
+- `do_reload` : If true, this allows to reload previous runs that have been started with the same outfile parameter

+This will save the model as well as the optimizer state every 5 epochs.
+It will also track the available files in a info file.
+When a new run is started it will look for the highest checkpoint and tries to load it to contine training.
 ## Experiments and Evaluation

 For the analysis on diagnostic stimuli and the representational similarity analysis see `experiments`.